bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 4.7.2
+* Fixed: Corrected logic to render blocks for Content and Excerpt processing in [bw_pages] #200
+* Tested: With Gutenberg 12.8.1

 # 4.7.1
 * Changed: Render blocks for Content and Excerpt displayed by [bw_pages] #200